Join us for a panel discussion on preventing sexual abuse in Arizona schools, especially abuse of students with disabilities.

 - Ways to craft digital communication policies for safe staff-student interactions

-- The importance of creating inclusive sexual health curriculum students with disabilities
+- The importance of creating an inclusive sexual health curriculum for students with disabilities

-- Other recommendations for school leaders to keep all students free from harm
+- Other recommendations to keep all students free from harm

-Educators, staff and school administrators are encouraged to attend session #1.
+Parents and community members are encouraged to attend session #2.
 Attendees will have the option of asking questions and getting answers.

 Questions?
 Contact Betty McEntire at [email protected] or via phone at (602) 542-3827.